 Blood Flow and Pressure

 Pressure and flow are two fundamental characteristics in a closed system that includes a pump, such as our cardiovascular system.
-By conducting vascular flow measurements with our probes and blood pressure with one of our Scisense pressure catheters, researchers can better understand the properties of this system.
+By conducting vascular flow measurements with our probes and blood pressure with solid-state pressure catheters, researchers can better understand the properties of this system.

 For scientists interested in cardiovascular function, a pressure catheter can be placed in the left ventricle of the heart – either via retrograde insertion or through the apex.
 From pressure data, you can calculate important indices such as dP/dt and maximum/minimum pressure gradients.
 When partnered with an aortic flow probe, you can also ascertain measurements of cardiac output and stroke volume.
 When used together, you get a comprehensive picture of load-dependent contractile performance, see the figure on the left below.